 Be meticulous about your car's cleanliness.
 You're less likely to be mindful of car maintenance when it visually looks unmaintained.

 UV rays from the sun damage the interior of a car.
 To protect car paint and interior from sun damage, store the vehicle properly in a garage.

 Practice Good Driving Habits To Keep Your Car From Getting Old

 Driving your car like a demolition derby driver is not going to do your old car any favors.
 Bad driving habits like jerky acceleration and braking can take a toll on your car parts, causing increased wear and tear.
 To add more years to the life of your old car, it also helps to avoid short journeys and to drive the car at least once a week so as to keep your car's moving parts well-lubricated.

 However when you do use it, allow your old car to warm up to its operating temperature before hitting the streets.
 Overworking a cold car wears out the cylinder and piston faster.

 If you practice good driving habits, your car will last longer, and you will be a lot safer on the road.
 Driving a junk car is dangerous so keep your car from becoming junk.

 If you aim to drive your vehicle for a long time, I hope this article has been a great resource.

 A vehicle needs care to last for several years.
 Filling up your tank from time to time is not enough.
 It's best to implement these maintenance tips to to make the most use out of your old car.
+In some instances, junk vehicles emit many dangerous gases, which cause harm to both people and the environment.
+Instead, why not have some fun with a junk car.
+You could relieve some stress.
 With these practices, your car will not only drive efficiently, it will hit many more mileage milestones for years to come.